Lakhman/mysql-workbench-schema-exporter/README.md

     If this option is enabled, all table names and column names will be quoted using backtick (`` ` ``).
 Usefull when the table name or column name contains reserved word.
 Default is `false`.

+  * `extendsClass`

+    Extend a base class, must be full namespace path to cache.
+Default is `false`.

+  * `useGedmo`

+    This is Doctrine specific, if we're using Gedmo Timestampable and Sluggable, then set this to `true`, this will automatically add the `use Gedmo\Mapping\Annotation as Gedmo;` statement to the top of all entity classes (to import the annotation)

 ### Comment behavior for Doctrine 2.0 Annotation

   * `{d:bundleNamespace}AcmeBundle{/d:bundleNamespace}` (applied to Table)